codazoda/buoy/README.md

 ### Installation

-Install the Buoy.
+Install Buoy:

 ```
 go install github.com/codazoda/buoy@latest
 ```

 The installer places the _Buoy_ binary at `~/.local/bin/buoy`.
 Run it with the following command.
-It will offer to install it via LaunchD.
+It will offer to install it via launchd.

 ```
 buoy